 - Can health care providers, health plans, health insurers, and processors of health information in New Jersey disclose information related to my legal abortion in New Jersey?

-No. New Jersey recently enacted a law that provides broad protections for patient information relating to reproductive health services.
+Probably not.
+New Jersey recently enacted a law that increases protections for patient information relating to reproductive health services.

 The new law covers health care providers, health plans and insurers, and/or processors of information received from a health care provider and/or health plan/insurer.
 These are collectively called “Covered Entities.”
-Under the new law, Covered Entities in New Jersey may not disclose information related to reproductive health services that are legal in New Jersey, unless the patient consents.
+Under the new law, Covered Entities in New Jersey are required to get the patient’s written consent before disclosing information related to reproductive health services in any civil, legislative, or administrative proceeding.
 At or before the time reproductive health services are provided, Covered Entities must tell patients that they do not have to consent to the disclosure of their information.

 The New Jersey law does not eliminate all risk, however.
 It is new and has not been tested in court.
-Moreover, it does not protect information related to a patient’s reproductive health care that is in the possession of an entity other than a Covered Entity—such as a search engine, an app, bank or credit card companies, or servers that contain a person’s text messages or other personal communications.
+It does not prevent Covered Entities from sharing reproductive health information for the purpose of treatment, payment, or health care operations.
+For example, a reproductive health provider in New Jersey is still allowed to share your health information with your other health care providers.
+If you do not want your provider in New Jersey to share with other providers, you should ask them not to.
+Moreover, the new law does not protect reproductive health information that is in the possession of an entity other than a Covered Entity—such as a search engine, an app, bank or credit card companies, or servers that contain a person’s text messages or other personal communications.
 If those entities decide to provide such information, they can do so.
 Entities in New Jersey cannot, however, be forced to do so.
 See Q.15.

 - Can public entities and employees in New Jersey cooperate in investigations into my legal abortion in New Jersey?